What are the different types of Business Organisation - How to find the right one for you?

 So, before you finish the formalities, figure out all the compliance you will need to have the Business officially registered.

-The Action list for the "Step 4"
+The Action list to identify the right Business Organization

 Talk to a Chartered Accountant or the business registering authority in your country and understand the needs and requirements of your business.